Computable Cross Norm in Tensor Networks and Holography: Introduction

-The usefulness of the CCNR as an entanglement measure arises from the fact that if $\rho$ is separable, then $||R||_1 \le 1$.\footnote{The converse is not true.} More generally, one can define a R\'enyi version of the CCNR as
+The trace norm of a matrix is difficult to compute in general, due to the appearance of a matrix square-root.
+One can instead define a R\'enyi generalization of the CCNR as \cite{Liu_2022, Yin:2022toc}